scloud19/SECipedia/AWS/EC2.md

 			A: Add more EBS volumes to the instance and put them in a RAID configuration in the given OS

 	Creating an AMI
+		'/' contains the AMI used to boot the instance

 		Create a snapshot of a volume
 		Go into the snapshot tab and select the snapshot Actions tab, select "Create Image"